Get a dictionary, because the school of Joe Maddon is in session

 What is HIP?

 Maddon: It's the Hazleton Integration Project.
 My wife is behind it all.
 All this other stuff we're talking about here is fun, but this is the jewel, it's the whole point of what we do.
-To affect change on social issues, to integrate people and bring them together, is important.
+To effect change on social issues, to integrate people and bring them together, is important.
 In our country today -- and this worries me -- if you disagree with someone, then you have to be wrong, and you have to dislike that person.
 When did that begin?
 Hey, bring me the other opinion, I want to hear the other side.
 We are doing that in Hazleton, trying to bring different opinions together.
 We want to set an example for all of northeast Pennsylvania.
 It is happening.

 Have you seen the new Dos Equis commercials?